GetDataset/dataset-hub/README.md

 2. **Provide realistic, ready-to-use synthetic datasets** that mimic real-world business scenarios, enabling experimentation for niche tasks where open data is scarce.

+## API Disclaimer

+1. **Temporary issues**
+Our dataset functions rely on external sources.
+If a source and mirror sources become unavailable or temporarily fail, a function may stop working temporarily or completely.
+If you encounter a persistent issue under such circumstances, please open an issue and provide detailed information about your attempts.

+2. **Dynamic API**
+If all available sources and mirror sources for a dataset completely disappear and the dataset is no longer publicly accessible, our API may change, and the dataset may be removed.
+Please be prepared for this possibility.

+3. **Copyright concerns**
+Similar changes may occur if a copyright holder requests the removal of access to a dataset.

+## For copyright holders

+If you believe your data should not be included or accessible via this project, please contact us directly.
+We will promptly review your request and take appropriate action to remove or restrict access to the dataset in question.